2017 Hanoi hostage crisis: April 22

 The remaining 19 hostages were then released.
 It was later announced that Chung had promised not to investigate the incident.

 Police investigation

-Vietnamese police began a criminal investigation of farmers in Đồng Tâm on June 13, despite a promise by Mayor Chung not to prosecute them as a result of hostage-release negotiations during an April standoff between villagers and local government.
+Vietnamese police began a criminal investigation of farmers in Đồng Tâm on June 13, despite a promise by Mayor Chung not to prosecute them as a result of hostage-release negotiations during the April standoff between villagers and local government.
 The investigation focused on the illegal detention of 38 police officers and officials and vandalism allegedly committed by farmers after a clash over the government's seizure of land in the village.

 2020 Đồng Tâm raid

-At dawn on January 9, 2020, more than one thousand policemen carried raided Đồng Tâm and killed village representative Lê Đình Kình.
+At dawn on January 9, 2020, more than one thousand policemen carried out a raid on Đồng Tâm and killed village representative Lê Đình Kình.
 Three police officers were killed, and 20 villagers who were involved in the land dispute and hostage-taking were arrested and prosecuted.
 According to a land-rights activist, Lê Đình Kình was shot four times in front of his wife.